cnlohr/rv003usb/testing/rvswdio_programmer/README.md

 # ch32v003 programmer for WCH V- and X- chips

+While this is in `master`, it should still be considered somewhat experimental.
+It may make sense to instead of use two pins, use two timers on a single pin.

+This is still a bit of an RFC and should not be considered the "real path" moving forward.

 ## A minichlink-compatible programmer

 Simply use a CH32V003, connected as follows: